MilanStaffehl/TNG-Cluster-paper/README.md

 This repository contains the source code for my master thesis about cool gas in galaxy clusters at the ITA (University Heidelberg).

+> This project is still in development.
+Expect drastic changes to occur
+> between commits.

 ## Prerequisites

 The code in this repository requires Python 3.10 or higher to run.